ArthurCLM/shiny_assignment/README.md

 # Shiny Appsilon assignment

 I built this dashboard using the **bs4Dash** package.
-The project can be seen at the link: https://arthurclm.shinyapps.io/shiny/
+The project can be seen at the link: https://arthurclm.shinyapps.io/Appsilon_assignment/

 The dashboard works as follows:

 When loading the screen, the user can observe two filters and a map, each of these filters represents the type of selection, one being by the "vernacularName" variable and the other by the "scientificName", it is worth nothing that when selecting a filter option "vernacularName", automatically the filter "scientificName" is updated and consequently the database of observations is updated as well.
-As a consequence, when updating the database, the tabs **Map**, **Table**, **Chart Line** and **'Other charts'** are updated automatically.
+As a consequence, when updating the database, the tabs **Map**, **Table**, **Line Chart** and **'Other charts'** are updated automatically.

 ![](images_tutorial/img1.png)